Wenderson-P/gympoint-backend/README.md

 }
 ```

+## Getting Started

-## Requirements
+## 📋 Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a package manager like yarn or npm, installed in your environement.

 ### Node
 - #### Node installation on Windows